GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 13

-Raju purchases 550 ml of milk everyday.
-If cost of 1 litre of milk is Rs.
-44, how much amount will he pay in 45 days?
+Raju purchases 550 ml of milk every day.
+If the cost of 1 litre of milk is Rs.
+44, how much will he pay in 45 days?

 Show Answer